90% cheaper with Latenode

-Create a New Scenario to Connect Google Cloud Text-To-Speech and Moco
+Create Google Cloud Text-To-Speech to Moco workflow

-In the workspace, click the “Create New Scenario” button.
+In the workspace, click the βCreate New Scenarioβ button.

-Add the first node – a trigger that will initiate the scenario when it receives the required event.
+Add the first node β a trigger that will initiate the scenario when it receives the required event.
 Triggers can be scheduled, called by a Google Cloud Text-To-Speech, triggered by another scenario, or executed manually (for testing purposes).
 In most cases, Google Cloud Text-To-Speech or Moco will be your first step.
 To do this, click "Choose an app," find Google Cloud Text-To-Speech or Moco, and select the appropriate trigger to start the scenario.

 Select the Google Cloud Text-To-Speech node from the app selection panel on the right.